 Ahh – we didn’t talk about #7 yet did we?
 But it’s also one of my favorites.

-If your verse used a melodic range of C to G and your pre chorus used the same melodic range and your chorus also used a range of C to G … what type of song are you probably going to have?
+If your first verse uses a melodic range of C to G and your pre-chorus used the same melodic range and your hook also used a range of C to G … what type of song are you probably going to have?

 A pretty boring linear song, I think!
 Rick from the Young Ones said it the best.
 Your verses are saying the following: “Why don’t you listen to me … I’m not a saucer you know!”